Financial-Times/treecreeper/README.md

 - any named stringPatterns will be converted to validation functions

 #### options
 - `relationshipStructure` [default: `flat`]: Include the relationships for the type.
-Can take any value accepted by `gteRelationships()` options.
+Can take any value accepted by `getRelationships()` options.
 If it is set to `graphql` then the relationships are assigned to the `properties` object of the type as additional entries.
-Otherwise,they are assigned to a separate, top-level property, 'relationships'
+Otherwise, they are assigned to a separate, top-level property, 'relationships'

 ### getAllTypes(options)
 Get an array of objects definig the structure of all types. `options` are the same as for `getType`

-### getEnum(enumType)
-Retrieves a key:value object defining the acceptable values of an enum

-### getEnums()
+### getEnums(options)
 Retrieves an array of key:value object defining the acceptable values of an enum

-### getRelationship(name, type = undefined, direction = undefined)
-Gets a relationship definition, possibly filtered by end node type or direction
+#### options
+- `withMeta`: wrap the enum in an object which also has metadata about the enum (e.g. 'description'.).
+In this case, the actual enum options will be in a `options` property

 ### getRelationships(typeName = undefined, options)
 Gets relationships for a type.